What is Minor Surgery?

 How can skin tags be removed?Skin tags are usually removed with cautery (a hot wire), freezing or cutting.
 At Stonegate Medical Clinic we use cautery to whip them off at their base.

-Seborrhoeic Keratoses / Seborrhoeic Warts
+Seborrhoeic Keratoses / Seborrhoeic Warts (Skin Lesion)

 A seborrhoeic keratosis is a benign (harmless) lesion that resembles a wart.
 They usually appear during adult life as we age.